We are an 'Operation Encompass School'. Information is available below.

 The protection of our pupils is the responsibility of all staff within our school, and is paramount in all areas of their education.

-The local authority and the Sunderland Safeguarding Board Procedures (SSCB) have clearly defined guidelines that are followed by the school.
+Together for Children and the Sunderland Safeguarding Children's Board (SSCB) have clearly defined guidelines that are followed by the school.

-Our school isn’t provided current termly Safeguarding training by Safeguarding first.
+Our school is provided current termly Safeguarding training by Safeguarding First.
 We produce a termly action plans based on current guidance and key improvements.

 AIMS OF THE SCHOOL: